Digital Marketing · AI Search · Content Strategy · SEO · AI Visibility · GEO

 Many people make the mistake of thinking that Generative Engine Optimization, or GEO, is just the new version of SEO.
 This is simply not true.
 Search Engine Optimization is about proving to Google that your entire webpage is the best resource for a specific topic.
 You use keywords, build links, and hope to appear on page one.
 Generative Engine Optimization is completely different.
 It is about getting cited as a trusted source when an AI engine like ChatGPT or Gemini generates a response.

 The rules are different because AI engines do not look at your page the same way a search engine does.
 While Google might rank you for having a long, detailed article, an AI engine might ignore your whole page if it cannot find a single, clear fact to pull out and use.
-Research from Backlinko highlights that being cited in these AI answers can lead to an 800 percent increase in referrals from AI platforms [2].
+Backlinko reported that in a recent three-month window it saw an 800 percent year-over-year increase in referrals from LLMs as AI search reshaped its traffic mix [2].
 However, the content structures that help you rank on Google often fail to get you cited by AI.
-For example, keyword stuffing can actually hurt your chances of being used by AI engines like Perplexity by as much as 10 percent [4].
+For example, the peer-reviewed GEO study found that keyword stuffing performed about 10 percent worse than baseline for generative-engine visibility [4].
 To succeed today, you must realize that Google wants a library of pages, while AI wants a database of facts.
 You cannot just use your old SEO checklist and expect to win in the AI era.

 The Atomic Content Framework: Shifting to Entity-First Authoring